Gastroesophageal Reflux Disease (GERD) (cont.)

 At the upper end of the esophagus is the upper esophageal sphincter (UES).
 The UES is a circular ring of muscle that is very similar in its actions to the LES.
 That is, the UES prevents esophageal contents from backing up into the throat.
-When small amounts of refluxed liquid and/or foods breach (get through) the UES and enter the throat, there may be an acid taste in the mouth.
+When small amounts of refluxed liquid and/or foods get past the UES and enter the throat, there may be an acid taste in the mouth.
 If larger quantities breach the UES, patients may suddenly find their mouths filled with the liquid or food.
 What's more, frequent or prolonged regurgitation can lead to acid-induced erosions of the teeth.

 Nausea is uncommon in GERD.
 In some patients, however, it may be frequent or severe and may result in vomiting.
 In fact, in patients with unexplained nausea and/or vomiting, GERD is one of the first conditions to be considered.
 It is not clear why some patients with GERD develop mainly heartburn and others develop mainly nausea.